saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **1.3.5 AI Persona & Parameters:** Adjusted AI persona to a general assistant (like ChatGPT) and set parameters (temperature, top_p, max_tokens) to normal-like values.
 This change is foundational for future, more refined prompt engineering.
 - [x] **1.3.6 Rotating API Keys:** Implemented a system to manage multiple hardcoded API keys for both Langsearch and LongCat, automatically rotating to the next key upon encountering a rate limit (HTTP 429) error.
 - [x] **1.3.7 LongCat API Optimization:** Optimized LongCat API calls to dynamically use the `LongCat-Flash-Thinking` model with `enable_thinking: true` and `thinking_budget: 1024` when "Deep Think" or "Deeper Research" modes are selected, allowing for more in-depth AI processing.
+- [x] **1.3.8 Strict Chat Prompting**: Implemented distinct system prompts for the chat and canvas interfaces, ensuring the AI in the chat strictly provides conversational responses and never uses document modification tags.

 ## Phase 2: Copilot Canvas Infrastructure (DONE)